adinaamzarescu/REST-API/README.md

       * pages

--> The add_book function will test if the given details are valid in which case a JSON object will be created and sent to teh database.
+-> The add_book function will test if the given details are valid in which case a JSON object will be created and sent to the database.

 -> The delete_book function will check if the given id is valid and then remove the given book from the library.